Insulin in Bodybuilding

 Why does the human body need insulin?

-Peptide hormone has a multilateral effect on metabolic processes in almost every tissue.
+The peptide hormone has a multilateral effect on metabolic processes in almost every tissue.
 The main action of insulin is to lower blood glucose.
 It has a vivid anabolic effect, which is important for bodybuilders.
-Athletes take supplements based on it precisely because of this action.
-As an alternative, take Diabeton and other antipyretic oral agents.
+Athletes take supplements based on it precisely because of this action, or as an alternative, take Diabeton and other antipyretic oral agents.

 The rate of glucose transport depends on insulin in adipose and muscle tissues.
 They are insulin-dependent.

-- enhances the synthesis and subsequent esterification of fatty acids in fatty tissues and the liver, preventing the conversion of glucose into triglycerides, and if insulin is not enough, on the contrary, fat mobilization occurs.
+- Enhances the synthesis and subsequent esterification of fatty acids in fatty tissues and the liver, preventing the conversion of glucose into triglycerides, and if the insulin is not enough, on the contrary, fat mobilization occurs.

 These mechanisms of action on the body are most important for athletes.